 From his first job as a mechanic with an independent repair shop, it was clear to Paul that the necessary priorities of a street-car service business did not satisfy his personal desire to perform high quality workmanship.
 Five years after his arrival at a small firm that catered to Mercedes-Benz of the 1950s, and with encouragement from his entrepreneurial mother and engineer father, Paul purchased that firm's restoration division.
 In June of 1978 he opened for business under the name of "Gullwing Service Company, Inc.".

-By 1998, with two decades of award-winning restorations, his clients requested he equip the shop to accommodate their great prewar, coach-built European cars.
+By 1988, after a decade of award-winning restorations, his clients requested he equip the shop to accommodate their great prewar, coach-built European cars.
 Renaming the business "Paul Russell and Company", he expanded his focus to include the classic European sports, touring, and racing models from the prewar era through the 1960s.

 Free time is spent with his family: wife Barbara, children Patrick and Kimberly, and granddaughter Emma.

 - National Advisory Board chair: